In this article you will learn:

 What Is Lye?

-Lye is a strongly alkaline solution, a white odorless solid that is used for washing or cleansing purposes.
-The scientific name is sodium hydroxide or potassium hydroxide.
+Lye is a strongly alkaline (basic pH) solution, a white odorless solid that is used for washing or cleansing purposes.
+The scientific name for the two different kinds of lye is “sodium hydroxide” or “potassium hydroxide”.
+When properly made, there is no free-floating lye left after soap is made.

-Archeologist have found lye soap dated back to 2800 BC in Babylon, when animal fat and ash mixed in water made lye-based soaps.
-Thousands of years before pure lye by chemical process was available, people made their lye the old-fashioned way by leaching water through wood ashes layered in a barrel or other container.
+Archaeologists have found lye soap dated back to 2800 BC in Babylon.
+When animal fat and ash mixed in water made lye-based soaps.
+This was thousands of years before pure lye by chemical process was available.
+Primitive peoples made their lye the old-fashioned way by leaching water through wood ashes layered in a barrel.
 Our forefathers discovered lye by running water through wood ash.
-By doing this they could extract the lye from the potash.
+By doing this they extracted the lye from the potash.

-Scientifically speaking, lye is a metal hydroxide traditionally obtained by leaching wood ashes, or a strong alkali which is highly soluble in water producing caustic basic solutions.
-“Lye” most commonly refers to sodium hydroxide (NaOH), but historically has also been used as an alternative term for potassium hydroxide (KOH).
+Scientifically speaking, lye is a metal hydroxide traditionally obtained by leaching wood ashes.
+Lye is a strong alkali which is highly soluble in water, producing caustic basic solutions.
+“Lye” most commonly refers to sodium hydroxide (NaOH).
+The term lye has also been used as another name for potassium hydroxide (KOH).

 Today, lye is commercially manufactured using a membrane cell chloralkali process.
-It is supplied in various forms such as flakes, pellets, microbeads, coarse powder or a solution.
-Lye has traditionally been used as a major ingredient in soap making.
+It is supplied in various forms: as flakes, pellets, beads, coarse powder or a solution.
+Lye has traditionally been used as a major ingredient in soap-making.

 Is Lye Natural?

-Lye can be found in nature even without human intervention.
-Lye is a natural substance since it was originally made from filtering rainwater through hardwood ashes.
-However, this produces inconsistent purity levels.
+Lye can be found in nature, even without human intervention.
+Lye is a natural substance since it was originally discovered from rainwater filtering through hardwood ashes.
+However, this natural process produces inconsistent purity levels.

-For modern purposes, lye is now manufactured in mass-scale production.
-The 99% purity level of manufactured lye is extremely important for making consistent and safe soap products!
+For modern purposes, lye is now manufactured in mass-scale production factories.
+The 99% purity level of manufactured lye is extremely important for making consistent and safer soap products!

 Is Lye Necessary In Soap?

-Lye is a necessary component of making soap bars.
-Without lye or another highly alkaline solution, we cannot ever make soap because soap needs the saponification process – a chemical impossibility without a strong alkali!
+Lye is an absolutely necessary part of making soap bars.
+Without lye or another highly alkaline solution, we can’t ever make soap!
+Soap needs the saponification process – or else it would just be a bar of pure fat!
+Saponification means turning fats into soap.
+Saponification is a chemical impossibility without a strong alkali!

 “Soap” is an FDA-protected term that is restricted to only real soap products.
-According to the FDA, soap is a product in which most of the nonvolatile matter consists of an alkali salt of fatty acids and whose cleansing properties are due to these alkali-fatty acid compounds.
-This definition was written for the purposes of excluding soap from being regulated as a cosmetic.
+According to the FDA: “soap is a product in which most of the non-volatile matter consists of an alkali salt of fatty acids and whose cleansing properties are due to these alkali-fatty acid compounds.”
+This definition was specifically written for the purposes of excluding soap from being FDA regulated as a cosmetic product.

 The History of Lye Soap

-Lye soap goes back as early as Babylonian times: when a crude form of soap was discovered through melted animals fats mixed with ashes and water over a cooking fire.
+Lye soap goes back as early as Babylonian times.
+They discovered a crude form of soap through melted animal fats mixed with ashes and water over a cooking fire.
+Archaeologists say that this probably happened by accident the first time it was discovered!

 Is Lye Soap Dangerous?

-Soapmaking is a scientific profession, just like baking or any other important job that has a level of hazardous risk.
-It often takes a year or more of research and daily experimentation in the world of soapmaking to even scratch the surface.
+Soap-making is a scientific profession, just like baking or any other important job that has a level of hazardous risk.
+It often takes a year or more of research and daily experimentation to even scratch the surface of basic soap-making.

-BUT there is an easy way to test for a lye-heavy soap: is the soap crumbly, super hard and spotty white?
-Does it “zap” your tongue?
-When mixed with a bit of water, does it read higher than a 10 pH on a pH test strip?
+BUT there is an easy way to test for a lye-heavy soap!
+Inspect the soap.
+Is the soap crumbly, super hard, and shows large white spots?
+If your tongue touches the soap, does it “zap” your tongue like a small electrical shock?
+When mixed with some water, does it read higher than a 10 pH on a pH test strip?
 And finally, is the soap very drying and almost “burns” when you use it?
-If yes to all of these, then you have a lye-heavy soap.
+If yes to all of these, then you have a lye-heavy soap that should not be used on the body!
+If this happens, soak your skin in plain vinegar to help neutralize the lye.

 Are Detergents Better Than Lye Soap?

-If you like to wash your body with an effective cleanser, you have 2 choices: lye soap or detergents.
-“Effective cleansers” have hydrophillic (water-loving) and hydrophobic (water-repelling) sides to their molecules, which helps dirt, oil, and water all wash away from surfaces very well – resulting in an effective cleanse!
+There are only 2 effective cleansers that foam and lift dirt away from surfaces: lye soap or detergents.
+“Effective cleansers” have hydrophillic (water-loving) and hydrophobic (water-repelling) sides to their molecules.
+These molecules help dirt, oil, and water all wash away from surfaces very well – resulting in an effective cleanse!

-But detergents (this includes “naturally-derived” surfactants) are cheaply manufactured unnatural chemicals that mimic the cleansing and nourishing qualities of real soap conveniently… But there is a catch.
+But detergents (this includes “naturally-derived” surfactants) are cheaply manufactured unnatural chemicals.
+Detergents only mimic the cleansing and nourishing qualities of real, natural soap… and there is a downside to convenient and cheap detergents.

 Soap has an average pH of 9-10, about the same as highly alkaline water or sea water.
-If you do not want to disrupt the skin’s acid mantle, then technically we shouldn’t even be bathing with pure water.
+If you don’t want to disrupt the skin’s acid mantle, then technically we shouldn’t even be bathing with pure water.

-The good news is that the skin’s acid mantle resets only minutes after using natural soap or washing with water, but the skin can be permanently disrupted or altered with detergents because of the chemical harshness.
+There’s good news, too!
+The skin’s acid mantle resets only minutes after using natural soap or washing with water.
+But the skin can be permanently disrupted or altered with detergents because of the chemical harshness.

-Soap is very nourishing and has an almost lotion-like feel compared to using detergents.
+Cold-process bar soaps are very nourishing.
+They have an almost lotion-like feel compared to using detergents.
 This is because well-made natural soap bars have tons of free-floating fats that the skin sucks right up – yuuuummy!